jpamata/jpamata.github.io/_posts/2016-9-10-notes-from-the-healthy-programmer.md

 ---

 # On Chairs
-<p align="justify"></p>
-Change Often Dr. Hedge recommends sitting for no longer than twenty minutes, but you shouldn’t stand for longer than twenty minutes at a time, either.
-The key is to keep your body moving—adjust your position often and take many breaks.
+<p align="justify"><strong>Change Often</strong> Dr. Hedge recommends sitting for no longer than twenty minutes, but you shouldn’t stand for longer than twenty minutes at a time, either.
+The key is to keep your body moving—adjust your position often and take many breaks.</p>

 # On Diet
 <p align="justify"></p>a